carlesventura/iterative-deep-retinal/README.md

 # Iterative Deep Retinal Topology Extraction

-Published MICCAI PatchMI workshop 2018.
+Published at MICCAI PatchMI workshop 2018.

 Code will be available shortly.